Disappearance of Adele Marie Wells

 Adele Marie Wells (January 1, 1951 – disappeared November 21, 1958) is an American missing person who disappeared in Flint, Michigan, on November 21, 1958, when she was seven years old.
 Although she is believed to have been abducted, no suspects have ever been identified in connection with her disappearance, and her fate and whereabouts remain unknown.

 Background

 Adele Marie Wells was born on January 1, 1951.
 She was part of a family of nine.
 Her father, Karl W. Wells, worked at a factory in Flint, Michigan.

 At the time of her disappearance, Wells was seven years old and attending the second grade at Jefferson Elementary School.
+She lived with her parents, three sisters, and three brothers.